United Kingdom in the Eurovision Song Contest: 21st century

 On 30 September 2015, the BBC confirmed the national selection show would return in 2016.
 Six acts competed in the national final on 26 February and the winner was selected entirely through a public vote, consisting of televoting and online voting.
 "You're Not Alone" performed by Joe and Jake won the national final broadcast live on BBC Four.
-At the final they came 24th with 62 points in total.
+In the final, they came 24th with 62 points in total.
 Of these only 8 were from the public vote, the second lowest public score, following 0 to the Czech Republic.
-In spite of the latest disappointing result, the BBC announced that the national final format would be retained for 2017.
+In spite of the disappointing result, the BBC announced the national final format would be retained for 2017.
 Six acts again participated in the final, which was held on 27 January 2017.
 It was broadcast on BBC Two as opposed to BBC Four the previous year, and the winner was determined by a combination of scores from a professional jury and televoting (including votes cast online).
 Former X Factor contestant Lucie Jones won the show and earned the right to represent the UK at the 2017 contest in Kyiv, with the song "Never Give Up on You", becoming the 60th UK Eurovision entry.
 The song was praised for its impressive staging, and finished 15th in the final with a combined score of 111 points, finishing 10th in the jury vote with 99 points and 20th in the televote with 12 points.
 In 2018, "Storm" by SuRie was selected by the public to represent the UK.
 Her performance during the final was marred by an invader who ran onstage halfway through the song and grabbed her microphone, interrupting her performance; however, she was able to complete her performance.
 She finished in 24th with a combined score of 48.
 Michael Rice's song "Bigger than Us" was selected by the public to represent the UK in 2019.
 It finished in 26th place in the final after amassing 11 points, marking the fourth time since the turn of the century that the UK had finished last.